Neophutos/Neophutos/README.md

 ### 💻 Coding Skills

-I'm currently using Java and R as my main programming languages for university.
-In the meantime I'm trying to get my hands on Python and Flutter.
+I'm currently using Java and Swift as my main programming languages for university.
+In the meantime I'm trying to get my hands on Python and Kotlin.

 <!-- Icons -->